RickyOdus/Digital-business-card-with-Scrimba-practice/README.md

 Under App.js, these three files are in the 'src's biopage file.
-They are what will appear when pulled sice they are the main export of the parent component imported into index.js
+They are what will appear when pulled since they are the main export of the parent component imported into index.js
 FOR REFERENCE - (these three below) import Headerr from './biopage/Headerr';
 import Main from './biopage/Main';